 If you are not a fan of changing phone numbers and swapping sim cards then you might want to look into a portable WiFi device, but first read my honest review about it in my article about how to get WiFi when traveling abroad.

 Traveltomtom recommends an MTN sim card for South Africa as they have by the best 4G/5G network in South Africa and have competitive prices.
 A good runner up is a Vodacom sim card.
+You can buy an MTN sim card easily on arrival at Johannesburg Airport in the MTN store in the arrival hall.

-If you are looking for the easiest way to stay connected abroad then go for an e-sim card.
+If you are looking for the easiest way to stay connected abroad then definitely go for an e-sim card.

 E-sim cards for South Africa

 One of the easiest ways to stay connected when traveling abroad is a so-called e-sim card.
 The best thing is that you can order one directly from the internet.
-You receive a code in your email which you will enter on your mobile and that is it.
+You receive a QR code in your email which you will enter on your mobile and that is it.
 No need for swapping physical sim cards anymore.
 Check out the following South Africa e-sim card deals for you:

 - 1 GB data for 7 days = $5 USD